Martinez cruises, Molina homers as Cards beat Brewers 6-0 - Philly

 Cardinals: Wainwright will pitch in his 345th career game when he starts Thursday, which would leave him three behind Todd Worrell for eighth place on the team's career list.

-Brewers: LHP Brent Suter opens a four-game series at home against the Cubs.
+Brewers: LHP Brent Suter opens the series at home against the Cubs.
 He is 1-0 with a 0.73 ERA over 12 innings in his last two starts against Chicago.

 More AP baseball: https://apnews.com/tag/MLBbaseball